12Minu/Website-Performance-Analysis-Python-Project/README.md

 Project Title: Website Performance Analysis Using Python

-Brief One-Line Summary
+Brief One-Line Summary:
   A data analysis project that examines website traffic, user engagement, and channel performance using Python-based exploratory data analysis and visualization techniques.

-Overview
+Overview:
   This project focuses on analyzing real-world website data to understand user behavior, engagement trends, and traffic sources.
   It includes data cleaning, preprocessing, exploratory data analysis (EDA), and visualization to generate meaningful insights that can help improve website performance and decision-making.

-Problem Statement
+Problem Statement:
   Organizations often struggle to understand:
       How website sessions and users change over time Which marketing channels drive the most traffic